 To increase validity and reliability, its effect on testosterone requires further studies.
 Although the signs of early research are promising for the benefits of ashwagandha for men and their testosterone.

 Ashwagandha may also be useful for men in further ways.
-Scientists looked at muscle recovery in a randomized control trial (RCT) conducted on a group of men aged 18-50.
+Scientists looked at muscle recovery in a randomised control trial (RCT) conducted on a group of men aged 18-50.
 The untrained men had not participated in strength training prior to this experiment.
 The ashwagandha group showed larger muscle recovery and greater muscular strength.
 Therefore, this study suggests the benefits of ashwagandha for men for resistance training.(10)

 An 8-week study supports this.
 500 mg of ashwagandha was given to men per day.
 The herb increased muscular power by 1%.
 In addition, the placebo group reported no improvements.
 Further studies in regards to strength are necessary, although promising.(11)